OpenFn/docs/docs/documentation.md

 3. Soon you'll see new messages arrive in your **[history](https://www.openfn.org/receipts)** page.

-Next, learn how to define **filters** that trigger **job** runs.
+# Triggers

-# Filters
+Triggers run jobs.
+They can either be "filter" triggers or "timer" triggers.
+Filter triggers watch incoming messages and run them through jobs when they match the filter criteria.
+Timer triggers run jobs after a recurring interval has elapsed.
-Filters are used to trigger jobs.

 You, as a user, specify the filter **criteria** which determines which messages in your inbox should trigger job runs.
 This means that if any segment of a message body **matches** the string of `JSON` you gave as a filter, the filter will run and trigger a job (assuming you created one).

 The filter criteria takes the form of a string of valid `JSON`.
 In a SQL query, this string will be used in the WHERE clause, for example: